-Your progress in developing mastery will be assessed annually in a school-wide assessment program.
-The purposes of the program are to help you evaluate your personal and professional development, help you identify areas of needed remediation, and help the faculty monitor the overall performance of the curriculum in achieving the expected outcomes.
-The School of Pharmacy uses the Pharmacy Curriculum Outcomes Assessment (PCOA), developed and delivered by the National Association of Boards of Pharmacy, as their primary assessment tool.
-The PCOA assesses an individual student's overall performance in several key curricular areas based on how far along they are in our curriculum.
+Your progress in developing mastery will be assessed continually as a part of each individual course through course exams, practicums, or other assessment methods as determined by the instructional design of the course, and also annually as part of an over-arching school-wide assessment program.
+The purpose of this combined assessment approach is to help you evaluate your personal and professional development, help you identify areas of needed remediation, and help the faculty monitor the overall performance of the curriculum in achieving the expected outcomes.
+The School of Pharmacy uses the Pharmacy Curriculum Outcomes Assessment (PCOA), developed and delivered by the National Association of Boards of Pharmacy, as their primary assessment tool.The PCOA assesses an individual student's overall performance in several key curricular areas based on how far along they are in our curriculum.
 It also provides the School of Pharmacy with data on how our students are performing compared to other schools in the nation.
 In cases where individual students have not successfully remediated their deficiencies after repeated attempts, the results of the annual assessment may serve as documentation in support of academic probation.

 The academic program is designed to provide Pharm.D. candidates with opportunities to develop the knowledge, skills, and behaviors required of a competent and ethical practicing pharmacist.
 The program's fourth academic year is designed to provide candidates with opportunities to 1) practice acquired skills, 2) use learned pharmacy knowledge, and 3) exhibit professional behaviors.
 Basic drug knowledge is considered essential to candidate success during these experiences and opportunities.
 To ensure that each candidate is equipped with the basic drug knowledge to succeed in the fourth year of the program, all candidates enrolled within the third year of the academic program (P3 candidate) will be assessed for basic drug knowledge.
-This High Risk Drug Knowledge Assessment (HRDKA) will be administered each year, typically early in the Spring semester.
+This High Risk Drug Knowledge Assessment (HRDKA) will be administered each year, typically early in the Spring semester to stuents in the P3 year.
 Each P3 candidate must provide proof of drug knowledge competency through achievement of 75% or greater score upon the HRDKA.
 P3 candidates failing to meet or exceed the HRDKA's criterion will be required to successfully complete remediation exercises and to pass the HRDKA prior to enrollment within the program's Advanced Pharmacy Practice Experiences (P4 clerkships).
 The cost of the remediation may be borne by the student.